Zarhult/jstats/README.md

 # jstats

-jstats is a python script intended to help Japanese learners easily analyze and gather basic statistics about webpages with Japanese text.
-Currently, it outputs a text file containing a frequency list and information about how many morphemes must be known to reach a certain level of comprehension.
+jstats is a python script intended to help Japanese learners easily analyze and gather basic statistics about Japanese text.
+Currently, it can analyze text files, html files, and webpages.

 # Dependencies